PHAR 380 Drug and Environmental Toxicology

 After completing PHAR 380, students will be able to:

-- Describe principles and mechanisms of toxicity in order to explain the effects of exposure to chemicals
+- Describe principles and mechanisms of toxicity in order to explain the range of possible effects following exposure to chemicals

-- Consolidate knowledge in order to develop a research question and hypothesis for an experiment involving a potentially toxic chemical
+- Consolidate academic literature and module content in order to develop a research question and hypothesis for an experiment involving a potentially toxic chemical

 - Compare and contrast popular media representations of toxicity with relevant scientific literature in order to critically evaluate how toxicology is perceived by the public